colarrbear/Heart-Attack-Analysis/README.md

 pip install -r requirements.txt
 ```

-5. Change your directory to Heart-Attack-Analysis
+5. Change your directory to code
 ```
-cd Heart-Attack-Analysis/code
+cd code
 ```

 6. Run the application: